Wolfmyths/Genshin-Stopwatch/README.md

 + If notifications aren't working on windows, go to `action center` and `manage notifications`. `Focus assist settings` can disable notifications when they happen under certain conditions.
 + If you upgraded from a version below 1.4 to 1.4+ but kept your `save.txt` and `settings.txt` the same, then you have outdated save/setting file formats.
 Please see [save/settings rewrite](https://github.com/Wolfmyths/Genshin-Stopwatch/releases/tag/V1.4) if you want to keep your settings/stopwatches

+If you found a bug or crash, please report it to me and show how to replicate the issue if possible.<br>
+**Before submitting a bug report please check the known bugs in the latest release notes before telling me.**

 ## Does this program run on system startup?

-**For Windows:** Yes!
+Yes!
 But you have to do a couple steps to do so, follow the instructions below.

-### How to run program on system startup:
+### On Windows:
 1. Create a shortcut of the .exe
 2. Press `win + r`
 3. Type in `shell:startup` this will take you to your startup directory